JuliaManifolds/Manopt.jl/Documentation.md

-# Manifold Optimization and Imaging
+# Manifold optimization
-The `Manoptim.jl` Julia package provides all necessary tools to perform optimization on manifolds and apply these methods to manifold-valued image processing.
+The `Manopt.jl` Julia package provides all necessary tools to perform optimization on manifolds and apply these methods to manifold-valued image processing.
 This file intends to fix notations both mathematical and with respect to source code throughout this package.
 For an introduction to manifolds, we refer to [AMS08].

 ## Manifolds

+All manifolds inherit from `Manifold`to store their main properties, which is most prominently the manifold dimension and the name of the manifolds.
+Furthermore there are two types accompanying each manifold – a point on the manifold inheriting from `MPoint` and the tangential vector `MTVector`.
+For both the term manifold is shortened to `M` for concise naming.
+Each manifold also inherits such a short abbreviation, see `Abbr.` in the following table.
+Furthermore there is an abstract type `MatrixManifold` (Abbreviation `MM`) that overloads the operands `*,/,+,-` for the `MMPoint`.
+Furthermore each `MMPOint`is indeed a matrix, so they also posess an array to store its decomposition, namely for \(\mathbf{A}\in\mathbb R^{n,m}\) its singular value decomposition \(\mathbf{A} = \mathbf{U}\mathbf{\Sigma}\mathbf{V}\).

 File | Abbr. |  Manifold \(\mathcal M\) | Comment
 -----|-------|--------------------------|---------